Jim Lovell: Early life

 After graduating from high school, Lovell attended the University of Wisconsin in Madison for two years, where he studied engineering under the United States Navy's "Flying Midshipman" program from 1946 to 1948.
+He later credited the program for giving him the opportunity to attend college, saying that he otherwise did not have the money to attend.
 At Wisconsin, he played college football and pledged to the Alpha Phi Omega fraternity.
+He supplemented a meager Navy stipend by working at a local restaurant washing dishes and busing tables, and caring for the university's lab rats and mice on weekends.

-While Lovell was attending pre-flight training in the summer of 1948, the Navy was beginning to make cutbacks in the program, and cadets were under a great deal of pressure to transfer out.
-There were concerns that some or most of the students who graduated as naval aviators would not have pilot billets to fill.
-To avoid this prospect, Lovell decided to apply to the United States Naval Academy in Annapolis, Maryland.
+While Lovell was attending pre-flight training in the summer of 1948, the Navy was beginning to cut the program.
+Cadets were under pressure to transfer out because there were concerns that the Navy would lack pilot billets for some or most of them upon graduation.
+To avoid this, Lovell decided to apply to the United States Naval Academy in Annapolis, Maryland.
 He secured a nomination from his local U.S. Representative, John C. Brophy, and entered Annapolis in July 1948.

 During his first year, Lovell wrote a treatise on the liquid-propellant rocket engine.
 He graduated in the spring of 1952 with a Bachelor of Science degree and was commissioned as an ensign in the Navy.

+Marriage and family

-On June 6, he married Marilyn Lillie Gerlach in a ceremony at St. Anne's Church in Annapolis.
-The two had begun dating while they were in high school.
-As a college student, Gerlach had transferred from Wisconsin State Teachers College to the George Washington University in Washington, D.C., so she could be near him while he was at Annapolis.
-They had four children: Barbara, James, Susan, and Jeffrey.
+Lovell began dating Marilyn Lillie Gerlach while they were in high school.
+As a college student, she transferred from Wisconsin State Teachers College to George Washington University in Washington, D.C., to be near him while he was attending the Naval Academy.
+They married on June 6, 1952, in a ceremony at St. Anne's Church in Annapolis.
+The couple had four children: Barbara, James, Susan, and Jeffrey.